Jesskiroff/multyi-stock-analysis-project/README.md

- Which stocks rise together, which fall together, and which are independent of one another?
+ Which stocks rise together, which fall together and which are independent of one another?
 Stock Analysis on the correlation of NVIDIA (NVDA), Johnson & Johnson (JNJ), Exxon Mobil Corporation (XOM), JPMorgan Chase & Co.
 (JPM), Walmart Inc (WMT), Bitcoin (BTC-USD), and SPDR Gold Shares stocks (GLD)

 Introduction